gladuz/pet-disease-recognition/README.md

 `IMG_D_A3_113145`

 ## Classification using transfer learning
 We tried image classifcation using transfer learning on pretrained models like resnet50, efficientnet etc but the performance (accuracy) is still low due to data inconsistancies.
-Most images have varying backgrounds which serve as a lot of noise while training. the next step is to extract the region of interest from the image resize and create a new dataset for better classfication results.
+Most images have varying backgrounds which serve as a lot of noise while training.
+The next step is to extract the region of interest from the image resize and create a new dataset for better classfication results.

+After cropping and resizing images the results are still very poor with low accuracy and high loss.
+This seems to be the result of the inconsistant image resolution when cropping and resizing images.

 ## Semantic segmentation
 Semantic segmentation models overfitted heavily using the standard training.
 After exploring  the dataset we found that the objects are relatively small with 93% of them occupying less than 5% of the image.